michelmbem/AddyScript/docs/classes.md

 ### A class with an indexer

-Exampple of a class that has an indexer:
+Example of a class that has an indexer:

 ```JS
 class PhoneBook